andraz213/UrbanNoiseSensing/README.md

 ### Battery

 Sensors will be powered by one or two 18650 batteries.
 They seem to be a good choice because of their low price and availability.
-I'm not sure wether ordering them off aliexpress is a good idea tho.
+I'm not sure whether ordering them off aliexpress is a good idea tho.
 Battery management will be done with a cheap tp4056 board.
-It hase a charging circuit, overcharge protection, overcurrent protection and overdischarge protection built in to a small footprint.
+It has a charging circuit, overcharge protection, overcurrent protection, and over-discharge protection built into a small footprint.
 I will use battery holders since I'm not comfortable with welding wires directly to the batteries.

 ### Microphone

 A MEMS i2s microphone was chosen.
-MEMS microphones generally have very tight manufacturing tolerances and a flat frequency respose curve.
-They are weather resistant and can work under extreme temperature conditions.
+MEMS microphones generally have very tight manufacturing tolerances and a flat frequency response curve.
+They are weather-resistant and can work under extreme temperature conditions.

-INMP441 was chosen for an affordable price, great performance, compatibility with esp32 and because it comes on an easy to use breakout board.
+INMP441 was chosen for an affordable price, great performance, compatibility with esp32, and because it comes on an easy to use a breakout board.

 Decibel meter project: https://github.com/ikostoski/esp32-i2s-slm

 ### Enclosure